pratap-ad/-adhikarip.github.io/_posts/2020-8-27-Programming_Languages.md

 I am introduced with the three programming languages so far; SAS, R  and FORTRAN.
 Before I start Masters in NC-State University, I was a base SAS certified programmer.
 During my bachelor's degree, I had FORTRAN as a course requirement.
+I have also tried to lear myself about the python and had executed very basics about it.

-Comparing to the other two langauges that I know, I think R is more user friendly.
-R does not require any long steps to follow inorder get primary calculations and even on higher level statistical calculations using built in functions or using the different packages.
+Of course there are pros and cons on all of the programming languages.
+I can't say much about the PYTHON, but what I have percept during those time is it is even more advance to R. Comparing to all of these three, FORTRAN, SAS and R langauges that I know, I think R is more user friendly.
+R does not require any long steps to follow inorder get primary calculations and even on higher level statistical analysis using built in  or using the different packages functions.
+I also think that R has growing future in data science.